S4NKALP/blog/content/posts/hyprland-arch-installation-guide.md

 +++
 date = 2024-04-28T07:28:13+05:45
-title = "Hyprland Arch Installation Guide" description = "Learn to customize hyprland for an efficient desktop on Arch Linux.
+title = "Hyprland Arch Installation Guide 🐧⚙️" description = "Learn to customize hyprland for an efficient desktop on Arch Linux.
 This article shows you how to tweak every detail for a perfectly riced workspace." tags = ["Arch", "Hyprland", "Customization", "Linux"] type = "post"